 The street that you should look for is Cava Baja.
 In this street, bars and restaurants are literally one after the other.
 You will be completely spoilt for choice.

 You can start exploring this area from Mercado de San Miguel.
-This is a very beautiful old market, now completely renovated.
+This is a very beautiful old market, now completely restored.
 But, it is also the prime tourist attraction.
 You can go there to have a look because it’s very interesting, provided that it’s not too busy and that you can move around.

 There are places to eat and to have a drink inside.
 But be careful, it’s very expensive and you can have the same food (mainly tapas) in other places for much less money.

-Not far from Mercado de San Miguel, in Calle de los Cuchilleros 17, there is a world famous restaurant – Sobrino de Botín.
+Not far from Mercado de San Miguel, in Calle de los Cuchilleros 17, there is the world famous restaurant – Sobrino de Botín.
 It was founded in 1725 by Jean Botin and it was originally called Casa Botín.
 According to the Guinness Book of Records, it is the oldest continuously operating restaurant in the world.
-The restaurant was inherited by a nephew – “sobrino” in Spanish – and its name was changed to Sobrino de Botín.
+The restaurant was inherited by a nephew – “sobrino” in Spanish – and its name changed to Sobrino de Botín.

 Cava Baja street is where you will find a lot of restaurants.
 I went to some of them during my past visits, but not this time.
 Anyhow, if you don’t know where to go for lunch or dinner, go to Cava Baja.
 You will certainly find a place where you can eat or you can go there just for a drink.